Zero Mostel: 1957–1969: Broadway stardom

+In 1964, he was a narrator for the Naumburg Orchestral Concerts, in the Naumburg Bandshell, Central Park, in the summer series.
 On September 22, 1964, Mostel opened as Tevye in the original Broadway production of Fiddler on the Roof.
 Because of Mostel's respect for the works of Sholem Aleichem he insisted that more of the author's mood and style be incorporated into the musical, and he made major contributions to its shape.
 He also created the cantorial sounds made famous in the song "If I Were a Rich Man".
 The New York Times wrote "Zero Mostel's Tevye is so penetrating and heartwarming that you all but forget that it is a performance."
 In later years, the actors who followed Mostel in the role of Tevye invariably followed his staging.
 The show received rave reviews and was a great commercial success, running 3,242 performances, a record at the time.
 Mostel received a Tony Award for it and was invited to a reception in the White House, officially ending his status as a political pariah.

+Mostel in 1967 appeared as Potemkin in Great Catherine.
+He was due to co-star with Julie Newmar in Monsieur Lecoq filmed in France and the U.K., but the film was never completed.

+The Producers

-Mostel in 1967 appeared as Potemkin in Great Catherine, and the next year he took the role of Max Bialystock in The Producers.
-Mostel refused to accept the role of Max at first, but director Mel Brooks persuaded him to show the script to his wife, who then talked Mostel into doing it.
-His performance originally received mixed reviews, and the film overall was not a great success at the time of its release.
-The comedy, however, has since achieved classic status in the decades after its premiere.
+In 1967, Mostel took on the role of Max Bialystock in The Producers.
+He refused to accept the role of Max at first, but director Mel Brooks persuaded him to show the script to his wife, who then talked Mostel into doing it.
+When the film opened, his performance received mixed reviews, and overall the film was not a great success when released.
+The comedy, however, has achieved classic status in the decades since then.
 Reflecting on that rising popularity, Roger Ebert, longtime critic for the Chicago Sun-Times, wrote in 2000, "This is one of the funniest movies ever made", adding that Mostel's performance "is a masterpiece of low comedy."